Zetaphor/neos-local-tts/README.md

 **The developer of this software and the software itself is in no way officially affiliated with or endorsed by Neos, Solirax, or any representative of the Neos staff.**

+Want to support this project?
+[Go donate to Frooxius' Patreon!](https://www.patreon.com/frooxius)

 This is a hobby project built by an enthusiast as a community contribution.
 If you encounter issues please create open an issue on this repo and/or contact Zetaphor in Neos, Zetaphor#0237 on Discord, or Zetaphor on Guilded.

 ## About